 - Discusses research findings on the relationship between microalgal diet, nutrition and human health

 - Presents the medicinal, anti-allergic and psychoactive properties of microalgae

 - Identifies toxic and harmful microalgae

 - Addresses microalgal lipids, proteins and carbohydrates

 Researchers and students in phycology, biofuels, nutrient extraction, cosmaceuticals, nutraceuticals, sustainable agriculture, and algal-based biotechnology.
 This book will benefit courses on algal-based biotechology, non-traditional medicine, and natural product chemistry

-1. Microalgae: A Way of Life and Health
+1. Algae: A Way of Life and Health

-2. Microalgae and Society: Understanding the Past and Present
+2. Society and Microalgae: Understanding the Past and Present

 3. Biology of Microalgae